 5- Maintenance and overwintering

-• Water your planter regularly when the soil dries out, but avoid overwatering, keeping the compost moist but not waterlogged.
+• Water your planter regularly when the soil dries out, but avoid overwatering, keeping the compost moist but not soggy.
 Be vigilant during hot spells.

 • Water directly at the base of the plants and avoid wetting the foliage to reduce the risk of powdery mildew.

-• Place your planter in sun or partial shade.
-Avoid scorching midday sun, especially in hot regions.
+• Place your planter in full sun or partial shade.
+Avoid the scorching midday sun, especially in hot regions.

-• Begonias are frost-sensitive.
-To keep your planter flowering, you can bring it indoors during winter, placing it in a bright, well-ventilated room and reducing watering.
-This way, begonias can be overwintered for several years.
+• Begonias are sensitive to frost.
+To keep your planter flowering, you can bring it indoors during the cold season, in a bright and airy room, reducing watering.
+Begonias can be overwintered this way for several years.

-• In spring, repot your begonias and sage to refresh their compost and provide new nutrients.
+• In spring, repot your begonias and sage to refresh the compost and provide new nutrients.

-• Apply regular doses of liquid fertiliser or use slow-release fertilisers like Osmocote® Exact 6-month cones.
+• Feed regularly with liquid fertiliser or use slow-release fertilisers like Osmocote® Exact 6-month cones.

 indoor begonia, hanging plant, trailing begonia